verb ~ be·lieve | \ bə-ˈlēv

-When we choose to trust God with the outcome of our lives, then our character (reactions, responses, decisions, attitudes) reflects the character of Christ Jesus and we glorify God, just like Yeshua, who dwells within us.
+When we choose to trust God with the outcome of our lives, then our character reactions, responses, decisions, and attitudes reflects the character of YESHUA, Our Messiah and we glorify God, just as the Son did, who dwells within us.

 In reading through Zechariah, the Holy Spirit highlighted these specific verses, I trust they will be an encouragement to you for HIS Eternal Glory.